mossadnik/probabilistic-tf-idf/Readme.md

 # probabilistic-tf-idf

-A trainable alternative to tf-idf matching
+A trainable alternative to tf-idf matching.

+Currently WIP, working examples and some explanations can be found in [notebooks/](./notebooks).